Imzachjohnson/clickupython/README.md

 A client for working with the ClickUp API V2.
 It can be used to interact with the ClickUp API in your projects.

-There are two ways to authenticate with ClickUp API 2.0, with a personal token or creating an application and authenticating with an OAuth2 flow.

-IMPORTANT - If you are creating an application for other's to use, it is highly recommended that you use the OAuth2 flow.

-Documentation: Full documentation and examples can be found here: [clickupython documentation](https://clickupython.readthedocs.io/en/latest/)
+Documentation (WIP) and examples can be found here: [clickupython documentation](https://clickupython.readthedocs.io/en/latest/)

 ## Instructions